apache/gravitino/docs/index.md

 * [Hive catalog](./apache-hive-catalog.md): a complete guide to using Gravitino to manage Apache Hive data.
 * [MySQL catalog](./jdbc-mysql-catalog.md): a complete guide to using Gravitino to manage MySQL data.
 * [PostgreSQL catalog](./jdbc-postgresql-catalog.md): a complete guide to using Gravitino to manage PostgreSQL data.
+* [Doris catalog](./jdbc-doris-catalog.md): a complete guide to using Gravitino to manage Doris data.
 * [Hadoop catalog](./hadoop-catalog.md): a complete guide to using Gravitino to manage fileset using Hadoop Compatible File System (HCFS).